 Display Candles in a Fresh Way

-These picture-perfect tapered candleholders set the scene for one beautiful table spread.
+These picture-perfect tapered candleholders set the scene for one beautiful Thanksgiving table spread.
 Want to make sure your candleholders last beyond November?
-Hot-glue silk flowers to faux pumpkins instead of opting for the real deal, and you'll be enjoying this DIY centerpiece project for years to come.
+Hot-glue silk flowers to faux pumpkins instead of opting for the real deal, and you'll be enjoying this DIY Thanksgiving floral centerpiece for years to come.

 (image credit: Maria Sabella)